-Volkswagen AG’s top labor leader still wants workers at the company’s plant in Tennessee to have German-style representation – which would require some form of US union representation.
+Volkswagen AG’s top labor leader said he still mulls workers at the company’s plant in Tennessee to have German-style representation – which would require a US union representation.

 “We started out with the goal to implement a works council at every (VW production) site in the world,” Osterloh said, adding that anything beyond that depends on talks among the parties.
 “We will now have to see how things work out.”

-In Germany, a works council represents workers on work rules in the plants and some other dealings with the company, but the IG Metall union, of which Osterloh is a member, negotiates wages and benefits for them alone.
+In Germany, a works council represents workers on work rules in the factories and some other dealings with the company, but the IG Metall union, of which Osterloh is a member, negotiates wages and benefits for them alone.
 Earlier this month, Osterloh expressed support towards the ongoing UAW efforts to represent VW Chattanooga workers.